brothertoad/notes/notes.md

 Robert Aickman sounds like an interesting author.
 Also look at movies based on Fritz Leiber's _Conjure Wife_.

-Look at _How To Play Boogie Woogie Piano_ by Arthur Migliazza and Dave Rubin.

 Choices Kitchen and Bath, listed on yelp - also Cutler Construction Services

 [This page on ArchLinux](https://wiki.archlinux.org/index.php/Audiobook) shows how